What's so bad about being stuck in your hamster wheel?

 hamster wheel health effects negative spiral stock taking May 09, 2020

-I was stuck on a hamster wheel.
+Once upon a time, I was stuck on a hamster wheel.
 It was my own fault.

 I had a full-time position in the finance sector and worked as an intercultural trainer in my free time.
 I commuted more than three hours every day by car and train.
-I spent my short evenings in the gym, at networking events, singing with my choir and trying to meet up with friends.
-On weekends I tried to do some more sports, spend time with my partner, cook something healthy and to maintain contact with my family in Germany.
+I spent my short evenings in the gym, at networking events, with my choir and trying to meet up with friends.
+On weekends I tried to do some more sports, spend time with my partner, cook something healthy and maintain contact with my family abroad.
 But instead of feeling energised by all my activities, I felt exhausted.

 This is how my body reacted: